Fishing reel: Centrepin reel

 The centrepin reel (or centerpin, center pin, or float reel) is a single-action reel which runs freely enough on its axle ("centrepin").
 The centrepin reel is the earliest fishing reel design invented by humans, and is historically and currently used for coarse fishing.
 Instead of a mechanical drag, the angler's thumb is typically used to control the fish.
-Fishing in the margins for carp or other heavy fish with relatively light tackle is very popular with a 'pin' and is often used for 'trotting' a method in which a float on the line suspends a bait a certain depth to flow with the current along the waterway.
+Fishing in the margins for carp or other heavy fish with relatively light tackle is popular with a 'pin', and is often used for 'trotting', a method in which a float on the line suspends a bait at a certain depth to flow with the current along the waterway.
 During the 1950s and 1960s, many anglers in England began fishing with a centrepin reel.
 Despite this, the centrepin is today mostly used by coarse anglers, who remain a small proportion of the general fishing population.